CubeSuite/WinUiTemplate/README.md

    1) `ProgramData.FilePaths.RootFolder` points to the 'LocalState' folder inside this one.
    2) `ProgramData.FilePaths.CacheFolder` points to the 'LocalCache' folder inside this one.
 6) You can now ask your users to find the log file there if a bug is preventing them from using the button for opening `IFilePaths.LogsFolder` in File Explorer.
+7) When `OnUnhandledException` is triggered, a crash report will be generated in `IFilePaths.CrashReportsFolder`.

 ### Testing